René Grandjean: Beginnings of Swiss Aviation

 On 2 October Failloubaz and Grandjean participated at the first Swiss flight meeting in Avenches, from 8 to 10 October in Bern.
 On 12 October 1910, Grandjean was prohibited from using l’Estivage airfield; the end of the collaboration between Failloubaz and Grandjean who moved to Dübendorf.
 In November he made major transformations on his aircraft and during that winter he learned to fly, by himself.
 In early 1911, Grandjean was hired by Maschinenfabrik Oerlikon to promote their new engine by the manufacturer Farman, Blériot and Voisin.

 On 18 June 1911, René Grandjean succeeded in crossing the Lake Neuchâtel, on 18 September he obtained the Swiss pilot's licence number 21 and won the Prix d'aviation de l'Automobile-Club de Suisse on 4 December 1911.

 In December 1911 Grandjean was invited at Davos to fly above the resort; he pioneered in building ski to skid on the snow without sinking into it.
 On 2 February 1912, he carried out the first take off and landing on ski in Switzerland, followed by more than hundred flights within few days without any incident.
 He was probably the first glacier pilot in the world.

 In summer 1912, Grandjean replaced the skis by floats designed and engineered by himself, resulting in the first takeoff of a Swiss hydroplane (seaplane) on 4 August 1912.

 At the controls of this seaplane he won several prizes, including the Eynard prize for the invention of a magneto allowing to start the engine from the pilot's seat.
 Grandjean was one of 12 Swiss pilots called up with their aircraft in late summer 1914 to form the latter Swiss Air Force.
 Nevertheless, he presented further inventions that did not find support in Switzerland.
 Grandjean decided to leave for Paris in 1915 where he rapidly became a very demanded technical counsellor, got patents for more than two hundred of his own inventions and returned definitely to Switzerland in 1956.
 He died in Lausanne.

-Honor
+Honours

 On 31 May 1956, Grandjean was invited to inaugurate his own monument in Portalban on Lake Neuchâtel where he landed after his crossing in September 1911.
-Then he participated with almost all surviving Swiss aviation pioneers to the 50th anniversary of Swiss aviation in November 1960 in Avenches.
+Then he participated with almost all surviving Swiss aviation pioneers at the 50th anniversary of Swiss aviation in November 1960 in Avenches.
 On 10 May 1965, a monument was erected in Avenches in memory of Ernest Failloubaz, complemented by a commemorative plate reminding his collaboration with Grandjean as the birth of aviation in Switzerland.